 (d) The commissioner shall issue a license that contains the home care provider's name, address, license level, expiration date of the license, and unique license number.
-All licenses are valid for one year from the date of issuance.
+All licenses, except for temporary licenses issued under subdivision 2, are valid for up to one year from the date of issuance.

 (a) For new license applicants, the commissioner shall issue a temporary license for either the basic or comprehensive home care level.
-A temporary license is effective for up to one year from the date of issuance.
+A temporary license is effective for up to one year from the date of issuance, except that a temporary license may be extended according to subdivision 3.
 Temporary licensees must comply with sections 144A.43 to 144A.482.

-(b) During the temporary license year, the commissioner shall survey the temporary licensee after the commissioner is notified or has evidence that the temporary licensee is providing home care services.
+(b) During the temporary license period, the commissioner shall survey the temporary licensee within 90 calendar days after the commissioner is notified or has evidence that the temporary licensee is providing home care services.

 (d) A temporary licensee may request a change in the level of licensure prior to being surveyed and granted a license by notifying the commissioner in writing and providing additional documentation or materials required to update or complete the changed temporary license application.
 The applicant must pay the difference between the application fees when changing from the basic level to the comprehensive level of licensure.
 No refund will be made if the provider chooses to change the license application to the basic level.

 (e) If the temporary licensee notifies the commissioner that the licensee has clients within 45 days prior to the temporary license expiration, the commissioner may extend the temporary license for up to 60 days in order to allow the commissioner to complete the on-site survey required under this section and follow-up survey visits.